 In its natural form, talc, a fine powdery substance, may become embedded in the ovarian walls.
 In the 1970s, British researchers began looking at ovarian tumors and found talc particles deeply embedded in 76% of the ovarian tumors they observed.
 Researchers concluded that talc is likely to increase the risks of ovarian cancer.
 Additionally, talc may also contain asbestos – a well-known carcinogen.

-In 2013, a journal from Cancer Prevention Research showed that women have a 20-30 percent greater risk of developing ovarian cancer when using a product with talcum powder around their groin area.
+In 2013, a journal from Cancer Prevention Research showed that women have a 20-30% greater risk of developing ovarian cancer when using a product with talcum powder around their groin area.

 Talcum powder and minorities

 Johnson & Johnson considered increasing its marketing efforts to Hispanic women long after they had acknowledged health concerns.
-Those efforts came about even though Hispanic women were already purchasing the product in high numbers.
-In fact, Johnson’s baby powder has a high usage rate among Hispanic at 37.6 percent.
+In other words, those efforts came about even though Hispanic women were already purchasing the product in high numbers.
+In fact, Johnson’s baby powder has a high usage rate among Hispanic at 37.6%.

-However, targeting minorities did not stop there, Johnson & Johnson shifted their approach, targeting African American women and overweight women.
-They went as far as dropping off as many as 100,000 sample bags at churches and beauty salons in predominately Hispanic and Black communities.
-Black women may make up to 60 percent of baby powder users—putting these women at a significantly higher risk for ovarian cancer.
+However, targeting minorities did not stop there, Johnson & Johnson shifted their approach and began targeting Black women.
+In its aggressive marketing, the company went as far as dropping off as many as 100,000 sample bags at churches and beauty salons in predominately Black and Hispanic communities.
+Black women make up to 60% of baby powder users—putting these women at a significantly higher risk for ovarian cancer.

-Making homemade products is time-consuming.
-But if kicking your talcum powder to the curb is on your to-do list, consider some other commercial alternatives:
+If kicking your talcum powder to the curb is on your to-do list, consider the following alternatives to talc:

 If chaffing is your problem, the Chub Rub stick may just be your answer!
 Talc-free, of course, can be applied between the thighs or anywhere else chaffing may occur safely.
 This product is made from organic coconut oil and helps skin glide easier.